linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 ```

 Most of them are currently either unused or used in places where equivalent methods can be found on `SomethingCtx` arguments or on `WidgetRef`.
-Removing and replacing these methods would be the first step of implementing this proposal.
+Removing and replacing these methods would be the first step in implementing this proposal.

 The WidgetPod constructors would stay the same: they would only take a Widget (and possibly an Id) as a parameter.
 Because these constructors don't include a reference to the arena, this means a newly-created WidgetPod will need to store a copy of the Widget it's created with.